GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 The course image that you add in Studio appears on the student dashboard.
 It should be a minimum of 378 pixels in width by 225 pixels in height, and in .JPG or .PNG format.

-.. note:: On edX.org_, the course image you add in Studio is used on the student dashboard, but does not appear on the course summary page automatically.
-You must work directly with your edX Program Manager to set up the **About** page assets and course image for the course summary page.
+Make sure the image that you upload maintains the aspect ratio of those dimensions, so that no distortion occurs when it displays.

-In the following example, the course image that was added in Studio is circled in the student dashboard:
+In the following example, the course image that was added in Studio is circled in the student dashboard.

 .. image:: ../../../shared/building_and_running_chapters/Images/dashboard-course-image.png
  :alt: Image of the course image in the student dashboard